 Adopting a wealth-building mentality can be tough if you’re used to thinking of yourself as a debtor.
 You have to switch from a mindset of sacrifice to a mindset of creating abundance.
 Here are a few pointers on how to do it:

-- Remember: You’re Already Free.
+#3: Remember: You’re Already Free.
 Take a look at your bills each month.
 You have expenses just like everyone else: groceries, electricity, gas.
 Maybe a payment to your credit card is among your expenses, but guess what?
 Lots of debt-free people have expenses you don’t have, such as caring for an elderly parent or supporting 4 kids.
-Everyone has obligations.
-To borrow a phrase that I’ve heard some Christian bloggers say: everyone has a cross to bear.
-Getting out of debt won’t set you “free;” freedom comes from within.

-- Get Excited About Opportunity.
-There is a wealth of opportunity (pun intended) to build wealth.
+#4: Get Excited About Opportunity.
+There is a wealth of opportunity (pun intended) to build your net worth.
 Pick your favorite methods: you can invest in real estate, buy dividend stock funds, start a business … the options are endless.
 Focus on the opportunities at your fingertips.
 Once you switch to this frame of thinking, you’ll notice a huge opportunity staring you in the face — the opportunity to save $100 a month or $200 a month in interest payments.
 This isn’t your get-out-of-debt plan; this is one of many opportunities in a grand wealth-building lifestyle.
-If you make a few extra payments on that Mastercard balance, you’re not climbing out of debt; you’re taking advantage of one of many opportunities at your fingertips.
+If you make a few extra payments on that MasterCard balance, you’re not “climbing out of debt;” you’re taking advantage a stellar opportunity.